It’s important to become aware of the habits you should be avoiding, if you want to enjoy excellent dental health.

-More and more adults who can’t sleep tend to get out of bed and grab a glass of smoothie, before going back to sleep.
+More and more adults who can’t sleep tend to get out of bed and grab a glass of juice, before going back to sleep.

 Leaving this acidic and sugary residue on your teeth all night while you sleep is not a good idea!
-The acid weakens your teeth’s defences, whilst plaque bacteria thrives on the sugar.
+The acid weakens your teeth’s defenses, whilst plaque bacteria thrives on the sugar.